Fast Non-Bayesian Poisson Factorization for Implicit-Feedback Recommendations: Introduction

 \section{Introduction}

-In a typical scenario for recommender systems, a lot of data is available about interactions between users and items, such as users purchasing products or listening to songs, where each user interacts with only a handful of the items in the catalog – e.g. no user is going to play every song in a music service or watch every movie in a video service.
+In a typical scenario for recommender systems, a lot of data is available about interactions between users and items, such as users purchasing products or listening to songs, where each user interacts with only a handful of the available items in the catalog.

-Typically, recommendation models based on collaborative filtering try to predict the entries in the user-item interactions matrix – that is, a matrix in which rows index users, columns index items, and the value at each user-item combination is the number of times the user has interacted/consumed the item or the rating she gave to it – based on minimization of some loss function such as squared difference between the predicted and the real value, with the idea that items with higher predicted values are better candidates to recommend to the user (see \cite{koren}).
+Typically, recommendation models based on collaborative filtering try to predict entries in the user-item interactions matrix - that is, a matrix in which rows index users, columns index items, and the value at each user-item combination is the number of times that the user has interacted/consumed the item or an explicit rating that the user has given to it - and these predictions are in turn based on minimization of some loss function such as squared difference between the predicted and the real (observed) value, with the idea that items with higher predicted values are better candidates to recommend to the user (see \cite{koren}).

-In so-called explicit feedback settings, in which users provide an explicit valuation or rating of each item, such models are usually fit only to the non-missing entries in the interactions matrix, as this data signals both likes and dislikes of the user, which leads to efficient optimization procedures.
+In so-called explicit feedback settings, in which users provide an explicit valuation or rating of each item, such models are usually fit only to the observed (non-missing) entries in the interactions matrix, as this data signals both likes and dislikes of the user, which leads to efficient optimization procedures.
+However, in so-called implicit-feedback settings, in which there are no explicit ratings but rather only event histories such as songs played by each user, it's not enough for a good model to be fit only to the observed (non-missing) entries, as they don't tend to signal dislikes and there can be pathological cases in which these entries all have the same value (e.g. when the matrix is binary - see \cite{implicit}).

-However, in so-called implicit-feedback settings, in which there are no explicit ratings but rather only event histories such as songs played by each user, it’s not enough for a good model to be fit only to the non-missing entries, as they don’t tend to signal dislikes and there can be pathological cases in which the non-missing entries all have the same value (e.g. when the matrix is binary - see \cite{implicit}).
-In this case, it’s necessary to also consider the non-missing entries (typically with a value of zero), of which there are orders of magnitude more, resulting in a more computationally challenging problem.
+In this case, it's necessary to also consider the unobserved (missing) entries, which is typically done by assigning to them a value of zero, oftentimes reducing the problem to predicting observed vs. unobserved, the latter of which involves orders of magniture more user-item combinations than the former, resulting in a more computationally challenging problem.